madprops/blog/docs/armtrak.md

 ### Charge

-The secondary attack that is achieved by holding the fire button for some time.
+The alternative attack that is achieved by holding the fire button for some time.
 This can insta-kill unless players have a health upgrade.
 All players have this available at any time.
 Used for precision one-shot kills, similar to sniping.
 Meant to be used often.

-Units: 1 | Damage: 100 | Secondary
+Units: 1 | Damage: 100 | Alternative

 ![](img/lasers/laser_charge.png)